Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

    For example:

-   * If using Alfresco Content Services 23.x, use the `tsgrp-opencontent-4.0-for-acs23.x.amp`.
+   * If using Alfresco Content Services 23.x, use the `tsgrp-opencontent-4.0.0-for-acs23.amp`.

-   where `x` is the specific Content Services version you're running.

 3. From the directory where your Alfresco Tomcat server is installed, run the following command to apply the AMP: